TPHILIPS/TOBENNA/README.md

 Only the Jump-box machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 20.127.132.122

-Machines within the network can only be accessed by Jumpbox and the Load balancer -The machines that have access to the ELK server are the web-1 and web-2 server and the ip address of the ELK server is 10.1.0.4
+Machines within the network can only be accessed by Jumpbox,Elk server and the Load balancer -The machines that have access to the ELK server are the web-1 and web-2 server and the ip address of the ELK server is 10.0.0.4

 A summary of the access policies in place can be found in the table below.